newsuk/times-components/packages/tealium/README.md

 [on the Tealium website](https://community.tealiumiq.com/t5/iQ-Tag-Management/Tag-Management-Concepts/ta-p/15883).

-This package provides a Class Constructor called `TealiumSendScheduler` that is configured with some Tealium properties, takes the global `window` and `document` objects as its other arguments. `TealiumSendScheduler` appends the required Tealium JavaScript to the page (`utag.js`).
+This package provides a Class Constructor called `TealiumSendScheduler` that is configured with some Tealium properties, and takes the global `window` and `document` objects as its other arguments. `TealiumSendScheduler` appends the required Tealium JavaScript to the page (`utag.js`).